-James Taylor got mixed up before Game 2 of the World Series on Thursday, when he began singing the words to "America the Beautiful" instead of "The Star-Spangled Banner."
+James Taylor got mixed up before Game 2 of the World Series in 2013, when he began singing the words to "America the Beautiful" instead of "The Star-Spangled Banner."
 But the singer quickly and smoothly recovered, going straight into the correct lyrics.
 Taylor did have an excuse: he was also performing "America the Beautiful" that same night during the seventh inning stretch.

 Take a look at other renditions of the National Anthem that have drawn controversy for one reason or another.